Why Did I Change Political Affiliations?

 If you can’t identify a core message then in my opinion, a party, any party has lost its reason for being.

-Currently, Johnson is still maintaining that the Tories are the party of low tax and fiscal responsibility, but all the evidence points to the opposite being closer to the truth.
+Currently, Sunak is still maintaining that the Tories are the party of low tax and fiscal responsibility, but all the evidence points to the opposite being closer to the truth.

-I consider myself to be a compassionate small c conservative.
+I consider myself to be a compassionate, small c conservative.
 I believe in low tax, low regulation, small Government, self responsibility and determination.
-I believe that the job of Government is to manage the big society issues we can’t do individually and leave us, the people to work, strive and build the country we want to live in.
+I believe that the job of Government is to manage the big society issues that we can’t manage individually and leave us, the people to work, strive and build the country we want to live in.

 I am at heart centre right in many of my political views, but, with an eye on fairness and equality.
-When I say equality i don’t mean ticking boxes and positive descrimination to fill ethnicity and diversity quotas.
-I mean creating a level playing field where anyone from any background has the opportunity to the same education, the same health care, the same employment opportunities.
+When I say equality I don’t mean ticking boxes and positive discrimination to fill ethnicity and diversity quotas.
+I mean creating a level playing field where anyone from any background has the opportunity to the same education, the same health care, the same employment & business opportunities.

 I believe that the cream will rise to the top, it always has, it always will.
 Insisting on quotas for the sake of quotas is an act of self harm that will not help anyone in the long term.